 Based on the presence of diagnostic dinoflagellates, most of the younger Peace Garden member is marine in origin, as are most of the shales and sandstones of the coal-bearing Goodlands member (Kurita & McIntyre, 1995; McIntyre, 1999).
 Rare leaf impressions have been collected from a single exposure of the Peace Garden Mbr.
 (Bamburak, 1978 & pers. comm., 2005 & 2010), on the NW flank of Turtle Mountain, in the headwaters of West Medora Creek, indicating some shallow inshore facies.
 The coals and associated mudstones represent transient terrestrial swamp environments at the margins of of an intercontinental seaway.
 Early work on the coals (Sweet, 2005 and C.L.
 Greenwood & K. Stouffer, unpubl.) has identified numerous mosses (e.g. Sphagnum spp.), ferns and other pteridophytes (incl.
 Lycopodium, Gleicheniaceae, Polypodiaceae and Schizeaceae), Sequoia, Taxodium relatives (as TCT pollen), Pinaceae (bisaccates, likely part of the regional pollen rain), Ginkgo, Juglandaceae (walnut-hickory family, as Caryapollenites and Momipites spp.), Betulaceae (birch family, incl.
 Alnus spp.), Ericaceae, Ulmaceae and Aquifoliaceae (as Ilexpollenites sp.).
 Some of these are illustrated below.

-In Spring 2011, Mackenzie Desautels completed an Honours thesis project at BU studying the Turtle Mountain Early Paleocene palynoflora (see below).
-As part of his project we revisited a number of old coal-mining sites with Jim Bamburak from the MB Geological Survey.
+As part of Mackenzie Desautels’ Honours thesis project we revisited a number of old coal-mining sites with Jim Bamburak formerly of the MB Geological Survey.
 A total of 3 adits were found, representing the Deloraine Coal Co. mine (on the East Branch of Medora Creek), and a site on a tributary of Boundary Creek that may be the Powne or Deep Ravine mine.
 An exposure of the Peace Garden member, which is stratigraphically higher than the Goodlands member, was also visited.
 This exposure has previously yielded leaf impressions.
-These sites were sampled as part of Mackenzie’s research, with pollen slide preparation performed at the GSC Palaeontology Laboratories in Calgary, assisted by Art Sweet of the GSC.
-He presented preliminary findings as a poster at the Canadian Paleontology Conference (joint AASP-CPC-CAP meeting) in Dartmouth, Novia Scotia in late September 2010.
+The sites were palynologically analyzed as part of Mackenzie’s and Nidhi’s research, assisted by Art Sweet (deceased) and Jen Galloway of the GSC.

 Left: Former Honours student, Mackenzie Desautels, at outcrop of Goodlands Mbr Paleocene coals, September 2010.